-- Discovery, characterization, and development of catalysts for the oxygen reduction reaction (ORR) in polymer electrolyte membrane fuel cells (PEMFCs) and phosphoric acid and phosphoric acid-based fuel cells (PAFCs);
+- Discovery, characterization, and development of catalysts for the oxygen reduction reaction (ORR) in polymer electrolyte membrane fuel cells (PEMFCs);

-- Discovery and development of PGM-free catalysts and electrodes for the hydrogen oxidation reaction (HOR) and ORR in alkaline membrane fuel cells (AMFCs);
+- Discovery and development of PGM-free catalysts for the oxygen evolution reaction (OER) for liquid alkaline and alkaline exchange membrane electrolyzers (AEMECs);

-- Development of PGM-free electrodes and membrane electrode assemblies (MEAs) for use in these three types of fuel cells, PAFCs, and AMFCs being less developed but promising technologies for lower-cost fuel cell systems in the future;
+- Development of PGM-free electrodes and membrane electrode assemblies (MEAs) for use in PEMFCs;

 - Development and optimization of tools to synthesize and characterize PGM-free catalysts, electrodes, and MEAs, including computational and experimental high-throughput, combinatorial methods; and